dps923/winter2020/graded-work/assign4-professor.md

 #### Add pattern, to add a new meal object

-Break the connection between the meal list scene's "add" button and the method that handles the code.
+Break the connection between the meal list scene's "add" button and the method that handles the programmatic add task.

 Add a controller for the "add new" meal task.
 You can create it from scratch, or you can use some code from an appropriate file in the Templates folder.